izzamoe/laravel-mcp-companion-go/README.md

 - Laravel Framework team for excellent documentation
 - Anthropic for the MCP protocol specification
-- mark3labs for the mcp-go library
+- Model Context Protocol team for the official Go SDK

 ## 📞 Support